Since you’re here, you probably already know that you need an ESTA.

-On the day of travel, you will need to make sure that you are traveling with the same biometric passport with which you applied for your ESTA.
+On the day of travel, you will need to make sure that you are travelling with the same e-passport with which you applied for your ESTA.
 It’s a good idea to have a record of your ESTA confirmation, but the airline should have automatic access to this.

 How do I apply for an ESTA?

 So now that the ESTA questions are out of the way, how do you actually apply for an ESTA?

 Good news!
 It’s very easy!
 Simply follow the instructions on this page.
 But, be sure to get this all completed at least 72 hours before you travel to avoid any inconvenient or stressful delays.

 Even with a valid ESTA, there is still the chance that you could be denied entry to the U.S. The border officials have the right to turn people away based on their attitude even if everything in their application is ok.